haraldF/lerna-travis-typescript-yarn-monorepo/README.md

 * `lerna bootstrap` would be an alternative to `yarn workspaces`, but I found it more natural to let my package manager handle all package dependencies, including the dependencies between the packages within the monorepo.
 Also, I perceive `yarn`'s performance a bit faster than `lerna`'s.
 * Any other CI system besides Travis CI.
 Pretty much any CI system that supports injecting secure tokens to a build should do fine.

+## There are better ways to do it!

+Great!
+Please feel free to submit PRs if you think that something can be solved more elegantly, or leave a bug report if you think something is not right.